The Paramedicine Board of Australia (the Board) is responsible for the regulation of paramedics.

 One of the priority actions for a National Board is to appoint an accreditation authority to accredit education providers and programs of study for the paramedicine profession.

-The Board considers recommendations made by the accreditation authority and decides whether or not to approve an accredited program as a qualification for registration as a paramedic.
+The Board considers recommendations made by the Committee and decides whether or not to approve an accredited program as a qualification for registration as a paramedic.

 Accreditation standards help to ensure that education providers give students the knowledge, skills and professional attributes to competently practise in the profession.